Narendra6663/atman-hitl-architecture/README.md

 👉 **An execution layer that ensures decisions translate into coordinated action across the system**

+**Designed to operate reliably even in real-world variability — across multiple actors, dependencies, and constraints**

 ## What Makes This Different

 - Not another AI layer